What is a reverse proxy?

 Additionally, when the back-end of one or more OutSystems mobile apps is hosted behind a reverse proxy, the following requirements must also be met:

-- Applications available externally using the hostname configured in Service Center and via HTTPS
+- Applications available externally using the domain name configured in Service Center and via HTTPS

-Applications must be externally accessible using the hostname configured in Service Center and served via HTTPS.
+Applications must be externally accessible using their domain name configured in Service Center (which by default is the hostname of the environment) and served via HTTPS.

 - URL paths of applications must be kept unchanged